zouns/signal-peptide-prediction/README.md

 # signal-peptide-prediction
-Predicting presence of signal peptide in a protein sequence
+Predicting presence of signal peptide in a protein sequence.